psajjan/Languages/C++/reference_wrapper.md

 int main()
 {
-    int x = 10;
-    increment(x); // x is passed by value
+    // x is of type int so the template type is deduced to int and x is passed by value int x = 10;

-    int& xref = x;
+    increment(x);

-    increment(xref); // eventhough the type of xref is a reference int&,
+    // eventhough the type of xref is a reference int&, mere appearance of it is just treated as the original non-reference type that it is referring to. int& xref = x;
+    increment(xref);

+    // Solution-1: Explicitly specify the type
+    increment<int&>(x);

+    // Solution-2: Use std:ref
+    increment(std::ref(x));

     return 0;
 }